Ordering and Shipping:

 The Vagabond™ Systems:

-The Vagabond Mini™ Lithium cannot power a 250W modeling lamp at full power.
+With the Vagabond Mini™ Lithium system, the battery cannot be used to power a modeling lamp over 120 Watts, even briefly.
 For Einstein™ users, we offer 25W modeling lamp for reduced-intensity modeling lamp usage (part # 25W

 ), though this lamp should still only be used for brief composition.
 For AlienBees™ or White Lightning™ users, the supplied modeling lamps can be replaced with lower 25 Watt or 40 Watt household bulbs to allow brief usage of modeling lamps for composition.
 These standard Edison-type bulbs can be purchased locally.
 If you choose to use a lower-wattage modeling lamp briefly, the units should be set to extinguish the modeling lamps during recycle to minimize recycle time.